After ring win, Pacquiao looks for knock-out victory in Philippine elections

 “We are truly happy because our prayers that Manny will win were answered,” James Morena, a 67 year-old retiree, told Reuters.
 “His chances of winning in the elections are higher because he regained his credibility and trust of the people.”

-Pacquiao did not disappoint his legion of fans watching the match in the Philippines, knocking down Bradley twice and dominating the fight as all three judges scored 116-100 in his favor.
+Pacquiao did not disappoint his legion of fans watching the match in the Philippines, knocking down Bradley twice and dominating the fight as all three judges scored 116-100 in his favour.

 “Manny Pacquiao has done the Filipino nation proud again by winning decisively against Timothy Bradley,” Herminio Coloma, the president’s spokesman, said in a statement.